stevekinney/temporal-vscode/src/commands/README.md

 ## viewBatchOperations

-View batch operations
+View batch operations in the UI.

 ## openBatchOperation

-Open batch operation
+Open batch operation in the UI.

 ## stopBatchOperation

-Stop batch operation
+Stop batch operation.

 ## countWorkflows

-Show count of workflows
+Show count of workflows.

 ## getSystemInfo

-Get system information
+Get system information.

 ## getClusterInfo

-Get cluster information
+Get cluster information.

 ## viewSchedules

-View schedules
+View schedules in the Ui.

 ## openSchedule

-Create schedule
+Open schedule in the UI.

 ## deleteSchedule

-Delete schedule
+Delete schedule.

 ## getSearchAttributes

-List search attributes
+List search attributes.

 ## openSettings

-Open settings
+Open settings.

 ## changeDefaultNamespace.user

-Change default namespace (User)
+Change default namespace (User).

 ## changeDefaultNamespace.workspace

-Change default namespace (Workspace)
+Change default namespace (Workspace).

 ## showTaskQueue

-Show task queue
+Show task queue in the UI.

 ## viewWorkflows

-View workflows
+View workflows in the UI.

 ## openWorkflow

-Open workflow
+Open workflow in the UI.

 ## viewRunningWorkflows

-View running workflows
+View running workflows in the UI.

 ## viewCompletedWorkflows

-View completed workflows
+View completed workflows in the UI.

 ## viewFailedWorkflows

-View failed workflows
+View failed workflows in the UI.

 ## viewCanceledWorkflows

-View canceled workflows
+View canceled workflows in the UI.

 ## viewTerminatedWorkflows

-View terminated workflows
+View terminated workflows in the UI.

 ## viewContinuedAsNewWorkflows

-View continued as new workflows
+View continued as new workflows in the UI.

 ## viewTimedOutWorkflows

-View timed out workflows
+View timed out workflows in the UI.

 ## viewWorkflowsWithQuery

-View workflows with custom query
+View workflows with custom query in the UI.

 ## startDevelopmentServer

-Start development server
+Start development server.

 ## stopDevelopmentServer

-Stop development server
+Stop development server.